 In addition, Start With Hello Week raises awareness about social isolation and educates students on how to prevent it through Start With Hello training, activities, public proclamations, media events, student contests and school awards.
 Watch the video to see some highlights.

-Educational materials, tools and support from Sandy Hook Promise are available to schools, youth-serving organizations and others at no cost, thanks to the generosity of our donors.
+Educational materials, tools and support from Sandy Hook Promise are available to schools, community-based organizations and others at no cost, thanks to the generosity of our donors.

 Start With Hello Week Planning Guide: Download this newly updated, no-cost and easy-to-implement planning guide chock full of ideas, activities and templates that your school or youth organization can do in as little as an hour during Start With Hello Week.
 Once you register, you’ll have immediate access to educational and promotional materials, and get weekly tips and updates on how to plan for success.